MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMAADClientApplication.md

 ### -AppName

-Specify the name of the app in Azure AD.
+Specify the name of the app in Microsoft Entra ID.

 ```yaml
 Type: String